iron-fish/wallet-server/README.md

 ## Environment variables

 See [.env.example](.env.example) for the environment variables that can be used with the server.
 The repository is compliant with usage of standard environment variables or [dotenv](https://www.npmjs.com/package/dotenv)

+## Test fixture database

+To create a reusable database, the cache was hardcoded to stop being built at 10 blocks.
+The database files relating to the cache (`block-cache/`) were copied to test fixture directory (`test/dbfixture/`).
+A global setup copies those files into a gitignored folder (`test/cache/`) for use when running tests.
+This prevents tests updating the db and causing changelogs.
+To update the fixture, just run the cache with a hardcoded stop point (currently 10 blocks), and overwrite files in `test/dbfixture/` directory.